-Subject: SPECIAL SUBAQUATIC THERAPY I - INTRODUCTION TO SUBAQUATIC
+Subject: SPECIAL SUBAQUATIC THERAPY I - INTRODUCTION TO SUBAQUATIC THERAPY

-THERAPY

-Lecture: Relationship of the humans and water

-Lecture: Physical and chemical effects of the

-water on the human organism

-Lecture: Orientation in the subaqual space

-Lecture: Analysis of the spinal column

-movements, adaptation of the movements to the

-effects of the subaqual surroundings

-Lecture: Movements in the water: relaxation and

-strengthening of the truncal muscles in the

-subaquatic space

-Lecture: Analysis of the upper limb movements, adaptation of the movements to the effects of the subaqual surroundings surroundings, muscle strengthening subaquatic surroundings

-Practical: Movements in the water: relaxation and strengthening of the truncal muscles in the subaquatic space.
-Movements in the water: movements of the upper limbs in the subaqual muscle strengthening

-Lecture: Analysis of the lower limb movements, adaptation of the movements to the effects of the subaquatic space

-Practical: Movements in the water: movements of the lower limbs in the subaqual surroundings, solution facilitated by the water

-Lecture: Individual and group exercises in the

-Practical: Movements in the water: contracture

-Lecture: Use of fixed and mobile instruments in

-water

-Practical: Movements in the water: instrumental

-facilitation of the movements in the water

-Lecture: Increase in the resistance of the

-medium by using instruments

-Practical: Movements in the water: increase in the resistance of the medium in order to achive muscle strengthening the gait in water improvement of the coordination

-Practical: Movements in the water: analysis of

-Practical: Movements in the water: mobilization of the spinal column.
-Movements in the water:

-Practical: Fitness exercises in the water

-Practical: End-term examination

-Practical: End-term examination
+Year, Semester: 1st year/2nd semester Number of teaching hours: Lecture: 10 Practical: 20

+1st week: Lecture: Relationship of the humans and water 2nd week: 8 th week: Lecture: Individual and group exercises in the subaquatic space Practical: Movements in the water: contracture Lecture: Physical and chemical effects of the water on the human organism 3rd week: solution facilitated by the water 9 th week: Lecture: Use of fixed and mobile instruments in Lecture: Orientation in the subaqual space 4 th week: Practical: Movements in the water: instrumental facilitation of the movements in the water Lecture: Analysis of the spinal column movements, adaptation of the movements to the effects of the subaqual surroundings 10th week: Lecture: Increase in the resistance of the medium by using instruments 5 th week: Lecture: Movements in the water: relaxation and strengthening of the truncal muscles in the subaquatic space Practical: Movements in the water: increase in 6th week:Lecture: Analysis of the upper limb movements, 11 th week: Practical: Movements in the water: analysis of the gait in water adaptation of the movements to the effects of the subaqual surroundings Practical: Movements in the water: relaxation and strengthening of the truncal muscles in the subaquatic space.
+Movements in the water: movements of the upper limbs in the subaqual 12 th week: Practical: Movements in the water: mobilization of the spinal column.
+Movements in the water: improvement of the coordination surroundings, muscle strengthening 7 th week: Lecture: Analysis of the lower limb movements, 13th week: Practical: Fitness exercises in the water 14th week: adaptation of the movements to the effects of the subaquatic surroundings Practical: Movements in the water: movements of the lower limbs in the subaqual surroundings, muscle strengthening Practical: End-term examination 15 th week: Practical: End-term examination